tobiboeer/Angewandtes_Programmieren_1/Data/README.md

  - Dropdown Menu with train stations<br/>
 	Allows to select the wanted station from a list instead of clicking it.<br/>
 	Also reacts to typing, to make the search easier.<br/>
- - Overview window<br/>
+ - Overview Window<br/>
-	Shows every selected item in a small overview.
-Can be cleared, by using the button 'Löschen'<br/>
+	Shows messages for the user.
+For example if data is missing<br/>
+ - Tutorial<br/>
+	An image Tutorial in the Menubar will show you the usage of this program a little bit more detailed.

 <br/>
-Änderungshistorie?